2 August 2021

 Please note that we are not taking on any new garden waste customers at this timeand we will review this again when the situation with the service changes.
 We will continue to deliver bins to households who have already signed so that you are able to start using the service once it is restarted.

 We are extremely sorry for the inconvenience and we are working hard with Biffa to try and resolve these issues and reinstate the service as soon as is possible.

 Please email email@example.com with your name, address and customer ID if you need us to action any of the following

-Will I get money back or extra collections for the weeks earlier in the year when garden waste collections did not take place due to Covid-19?
+Will I get money back or extra collections for the weeks when garden waste collections do not take place?

 We normally provide more collections than is set out in the agreement – typically we provide 25 collections per year along with the double collections on the extra garden waste weeks in Spring and Autumn, and so even with the pause to the service at the start of the year, we are confident we can provide the minimum of 20 collections this year.